What Is The Limit Of Human Diving?

 Henceforth, now the different diving depths are in front of you, giving you a clearer picture.
 This article discusses more depths and diving.

-How Deep Can You Dive
+How Deep Can a Human Dive:

 With Scuba Gear